 Any alien who is convicted of an aggravated felony at any time after admission is deportable.
 "Aggravated felony" is a ground of deportability which results in virtually automatic deportation, mandatory detention and permanent exile from the U.S. Though the category was originally quite limited, it has expanded tremendously to the point where virtually any crime may be an aggravated felony.
 Some categories of offenses require merely a conviction to constitute an aggravated felony.
 Others require a conviction and a sentence of imprisonment, suspended or committed, of one year or more, or a conviction involving a certain amount of monetary loss, to be considered an aggravated felony.
 The definition of aggravated felonies is retroactive.
-65
+67

 Notably, offenses classified by state law as misdemeanors can be aggravated felonies.
 For example, a theft offense or crime of violence (as defined under 18 U.S.C. §16) for which a sentence of one year or more is imposed or suspended is considered an aggravated felony.
-The Massachusetts crime of assault and battery (G.L. c.
-265, § 13A), though a misdemeanor offense, has been considered a crime of violence and thus an aggravated felony if a sentence of one year or more is imposed.
+The Massachusetts crime of assault and battery with a dangerous weapon (G.L. c.
+265, § 15A), has been considered a crime of violence and thus an aggravated felony if a sentence of one year or more is imposed.
 However, involuntary manslaughter, if based on a theory of reckless failure to act, may not be a crime of violence.
 The chart found in Appendix 3 contains a listing of common Massachusetts criminal offenses that are considered aggravated felonies.

-Some controlled substance offenses are considered aggravated felonies, in addition to being an independent ground of deportability, as discussed below.
-69 Under 8 U.S.C. § 1101(a)(43)(B),
+Some controlled substance offenses are considered aggravated felonies, in addition to being an independent ground of deportability, as discussed below.71 Under 8 U.S.C. § 1101(a)(43)(B), "illicit trafficking" in controlled substances and "drug trafficking" crimes are both aggravated